-The National Cannabis Bar Association (NCBA) returns on July 25, 2018 to NCIA’s Cannabis Business & Summit Expo to provide a full day of Continuing Legal Education*.
-This year NCBA is proud to present six important topics crucial to providing legal assistance to established cannabis businesses to operate in a highly regulated environment.
+The International Cannabis Bar Association (INCBA) returns on July 25, 2018 to NCIA’s Cannabis Business & Summit Expo to provide a full day of Continuing Legal Education*.
+This year INCBA is proud to present six important topics crucial to providing legal assistance to established cannabis businesses to operate in a highly regulated environment.
 This year’s curriculum includes securing state and local authorizations and operating under their regulations, meeting environmental requirements, procuring insurance coverage, conforming with FDA requirements, and fulfilling the ethical requisites in this ever-changing field.
 Attendees will leave with the tools necessary to help guide their clients through this shifting landscape and prepare for a new national cannabis economy.

 July 25, 8:30am registration; 9am--5:30pm CLE